open-telemetry/community/community-membership.md

 - Ensure a healthy process for discussion and decision making is in place.
 - Work with other maintainers to maintain the project's overall health and success holistically.

+### Becoming a Maintainer

+Unless stated otherwise in a SIG charter ratified by the Technical Committee, a new maintainer is elected by unanimous vote of the existing maintainers of the SIG.
+After a successful vote, a pull request should be made adding the new maintainer to the list of existing maintainers.
+Before the pull request is merged, all existing maintainers and the newly elected maintainer should approve the pull request to show their support for the public record.
+The nominee is considered a maintainer after the pull request is merged.

+If you feel like you meet the requirements above and are willing to take on the additional responsibilities and privileges of being a maintainer, it is recommended that you approach an existing maintainer about sponsoring your bid to become a maintainer.
+After you and your sponsor have discussed the role and its additional requirements and responsibilities, they may approach the other maintainers about a vote to confirm you as a new maintainer.
+If the maintainer does not believe you are ready for the role, or the subproject is not in need of additional maintainers, they may suggest an alternate role or areas you can improve in order to improve your chances to become a maintainer in the future.

 ### Resolving technical conflicts within a SIG